davs3275/sbs/med/collier.md

 But possibly the ill state of your health afflicts you.
-Pray reflect, your intellect is not affected by the roughness or smoothness of the currents of sensation, if she will retire and take a view of her own privi- lege and power.
+Pray reflect, your intellect is not affected by the roughness or smoothness of the currents of sensation, if she will retire and take a view of her own privilege and power.
 And when she has done this, recollect the philosophy about pleasure and pain, to which you have even now listened and assented.
 Well ! it may be the concern of fame sits hard upon you.
-If you are pinched here, consider how quickly all things vanish, and are forgotten—what an immense chaos there stands on either side of eteruity.
-Ap- plause! consider the emptiness of the sound, the precarious tenure, the little judgment of those that give it us, and the narrow compass it is confined to
+If you are pinched here, consider how quickly all things vanish, and are forgotten—what an immense chaos there stands on either side of eternity.
+Applause! consider the emptiness of the sound, the precarious tenure, the little judgment of those that give it us, and the narrow compass it is confined to
 ;